vapor-ware/synse-sdk/docs/user/basics.rst

 Devices
 -------
-Within the SDK, a `Device <https://godoc.org/github.com/vapor-ware/synse-sdk/sdk#Device>`_ is really just a model that holds the configuration information joined from a prototype config and a device instance config.
+Within the SDK, a `Device <https://godoc.org/github.com/vapor-ware/synse-sdk/sdk#Device>`_ represents the physical or virtual thing that the plugin is interfacing with.

-The Devices hold all of the meta-information for a device as well as references to their read and write handlers and identifier handler.
+The Device model holds the metadata, config information, and a reference to its DeviceHandler, which defines how it will be read from/written to.

 Readings